Degenerate coupled-cluster theory: Theories

+The remaining products of {\bf 11b} and {\bf 11c} are transformed into folded diagrams with the correct topology in Figs.\ \ref{fig:RHS_singles_folded1} and \ref{fig:RHS_singles_folded2}.
+They are all connected except for diagram {\bf 12i}, which is not only disconnected but also unlinked.
+It is, however, easy to see that this diagram is zero by the C condition (Fig.\ \ref{fig:SJI_singles}).
+All unlinked diagrams in the right-hand side are isolated in Fig.\ \ref{fig:RHS_singles_unlinked}.
+They are either canceled by the unlinked diagram {\bf 2b} in the left-hand side or zero by the C condition.
+The whole $T_1$-amplitude equation of $\Delta$CCSD is, therefore, connected and thus linked.

-The diagrammatic representation of the right-hand side of the $t$-amplitude equation in the external double-excitation space is shown in Fig.\ \ref{fig:RHS_doubles}.
+The diagrammatic representation of the right-hand side of the $T_2$-amplitude equation is shown in Fig.\ \ref{fig:RHS_doubles}.
 It is the literal diagrammatic translation of Eq.\ (\ref{DCCSD7}).
-The first product ({\bf 13b}) is unlinked, and it cancels exactly the whole unlinked contribution in the left-hand side, i.e., Eq.\ (\ref{unlinked}) or the last product ({\bf 6b}) in Fig.\ \ref{fig:HJI_doubles_ext2}.
-Upon this cancellation, the $t$-amplitude equation in the external double-excitation space is fully linked.

-The first product of {\bf 13c}, reproduced as diagram {\bf 14a} in Fig.\ \ref{fig:RHS_doubles_SxS}, is linked-disconnected with the correct topology (upward open with four dangling lines).
-It does not cancel a similar linked-disconnected diagram ({\bf 6a}) in the left-hand side of the $t$-amplitude equation (Fig.\ \ref{fig:HJI_doubles_ext2}) because diagram {\bf 6a} is made of the $t_I$ and $(\hat{H}_Ie^{\hat{T}_I})_\text{C}$ vertexes of the $|I\rangle$ vacuum, while diagram {\bf 14a} involves the $t_J$ and internal $(\hat{H}_Ie^{\hat{T}_I})_\text{C}$ vertexes.
-In short, the $\Delta$CC equations are not necessarily connected, but always linked.

-The subsequent products in Fig.\ \ref{fig:RHS_doubles} have the wrong topologies with too many dangling lines only because excess lines are not contracted yet.
-A three-part disconnected diagram ({\bf 15a}) in Fig.\ \ref{fig:RHS_doubles_SxSxS} can be contracted to form two topologically correct, linked-disconnected diagrams.
-They are linked and do not violate size-extensivity.

-Yet another three-part disconnected diagram ({\bf 16a}) of Fig.\ \ref{fig:RHS_doubles_SxSxD} can be contracted in various ways, all leading to linked diagrams, although some are disconnected.
+The first product {\bf 15a} is unlinked, but it cancels exactly the unlinked product {\bf 7c} in the left-hand side.
+The remaining products tend to have the wrong topology, but they are systematically folded to become topologically correct.
+Some of these folded diagrams are disconnected, which are shown in Fig.\ \ref{fig:RHS_doubles_folded}.
+They are either wholly unlinked (diagram {\bf 16a}) or partially unlinked (diagrams {\bf 16c}, {\bf 16d}, and {\bf 16f}).